Short Term Absences

-An absence from class that lasts longer than two contiguous weeks or three total weeks during a single semester is considered a research leave.
+An absence from class that lasts longer than two contiguous weeks or three total weeks during a single semester is considered a research leave, course release, or a reassignment of duties and requires approval of the department chair or school director and dean.
 Short term absences are described in the Faculty Absence Policy.

 Regardless of the source of funding for a research leave, and including cases where the research leave is unfunded, a Faculty Request for Leave Form must be completed and routed to the Dean’s Office in advance of the semester on research leave.

 The university describes additional faculty leave policies in HOP 2-2210 Faculty Leaves and Special Academic Assignments.

 Faculty Development Leaves are defined in Chapter 51 Subchapter C of the Texas Education Code.